 Black Pearl Invi Series Cast Nets separate themselves from other casting nets for a number of different reasons, such as opening LARGER, sinking FASTER and being STRONGER at the points that count most.
 In addition to our normal High Performance cast net standards, our Newest Invisible Leadline “Invi Series” model of cast nets will change the cast net industry!
 No More Exterior Leads that tangle, this creates a world of negatives such as slower sink speeds, braille tangles and loud clangy deck noise every time your cast net touches the boat deck.
 Every noisy cast net load and unload clang has been eliminated when dumping live baits in your bait tank along with chips and scratches on your gel coat!

 Protect your gel coat, the price of New boats these days have skyrocketed, no more chipped gel coat or scratches from the old Exterior Cast Net Lead technology.
 Hang tight as we discuss specifics below on every High Performance advantage to having NO EXTERIOR LEADS.

-We’ll be discussing the main focus factors and High Performance Cast Net features of our New Patent Pending “Invi Series” Cast Net Technology.
+We’ll be discussing the main focus factors and High Performance Cast Net features of our New Patented Design “U.S. Patent.
+No. D897,486” “Invi Series” Cast Net Technology.